Wrye Avatar

 Thanks to Shadowshire for sharing this workaround.
 While I did alter most of the steps I wanted to preserve his suggestion because it could provide a good alternative to importing LibHistoire data for those experiencing issues.

-This alternate method will primarily use data from the old Master Merchant Data files located in SavedVariables as shown in the depreciated section, Backup Master Merchant Data.
+This alternate method will primarily use data from the old Master Merchant Data files located in SavedVariables as shown in the deprecated section, Backup Master Merchant Data.

 It is recommended that only Master Merchant 3.7.x, ShoppingList (older standalone version), the original MMxxData modules, LibGuildStore, all GSxxData modules, and the required library files for Master Merchant are enabled to avoid potential interference while this procedure is performed.